e-cal/nvim/README.md

 `<C-key>` = Control + key <br>
 `<M-key>` = Alt + key

-Press the leader key (space by default) to bring up whichkey help menu. <br>
+> Press the leader key (space by default) to bring up whichkey help menu. <br>
-If you can't find what you're looking for here, its probably in there (or not implemented, in which case open an issue or PR).
+> If you can't find what you're looking for here, its probably in there
+> (or you can add it there yourself!).

 ## Colorschemes <a name="colors"></a>

-You can try out the installed colorschemes with the keymap `<space>-t-c`.
+You can try out the installed colorschemes with the keymap `<space>-f-c`.
 To make the change permanent, change it in `settings.lua`.

 Some themes may require some extra tweaking to get things looking the way you